-Iran’s top diplomat claims prisoner swap near with US
+US calls Iran’s prisoner swap claim a ‘cruel lie’

 DUBAI, United Arab Emirates (AP) — Iran’s top diplomat claimed Sunday that a prisoner swap was near with the U.S., though he offered no evidence to support his assertion.
-American officials did not immediately respond to requests for comment about his remarks.
+The U.S. immediately dismissed his comments as a “cruel lie.”

 Iranian Foreign Minister Hossein Amirabdollahian has made similar comments in the past about possible deals with the U.S. on frozen assets abroad and other issues that never came to fruition.
 Some of those remarks have appeared aimed at shoring up domestic support amid the mass protests challenging Iran’s theocracy and supporting the country’s troubled rial currency.